aptima-ai/aptima_framework/docs/ten_framework/metadata_system.md

 }
 ```

-### Purpose of TEN Schema in Manifest
+### Purpose of APTIMA Schema in Manifest

-The TEN schema in `manifest.json` provides the TEN runtime with metadata about the extension's external API, including the type information for properties and messages.
+The APTIMA schema in `manifest.json` provides the APTIMA runtime with metadata about the extension's external API, including the type information for properties and messages.
 This helps the runtime correctly handle the extension's properties and messages during operation.

-### When TEN Schema is Used
+### When APTIMA Schema is Used

-1. **Property Validation**: When the TEN runtime gets/sets properties of a TEN package or message.
+1. **Property Validation**: When the APTIMA runtime gets/sets properties of a APTIMA package or message.
-2. **Data Conversion**: When converting a JSON document to a TEN package or message property using the `from_json` API.
+2. **Data Conversion**: When converting a JSON document to a APTIMA package or message property using the `from_json` API.
-3. **Compatibility Check**: When the TEN manager checks if a message can be output from a source extension to a destination extension according to the TEN schema.
+3. **Compatibility Check**: When the APTIMA manager checks if a message can be output from a source extension to a destination extension according to the APTIMA schema.

 ## Property Management

-In the TEN framework, there are two types of properties:
+In the APTIMA framework, there are two types of properties:

 1. **Message Properties**: These properties are associated with the messages exchanged between extensions within the framework.
 Message properties define the specific data or parameters that are carried within a message, such as command parameters, data payloads, or metadata related to audio/video frames.

-2. **TEN Package Properties**: These properties are associated with the TEN packages themselves, such as extensions.
-TEN package properties define the configuration or settings specific to a package.
+2. **APTIMA Package Properties**: These properties are associated with the APTIMA packages themselves, such as extensions.
+APTIMA package properties define the configuration or settings specific to a package.
 For example, an extension might have properties that configure its behavior, such as runtime settings, initialization parameters, or other configuration data.

-Both types of properties are managed within the TEN framework but serve different purposes, one focuses on the communication between components (message properties), while the other pertains to the configuration and operation of the components themselves (TEN package properties).
+Both types of properties are managed within the APTIMA framework but serve different purposes, one focuses on the communication between components (message properties), while the other pertains to the configuration and operation of the components themselves (APTIMA package properties).

 <figure><img src="../assets/png/property_system.png" alt=""><figcaption><p>Property system</p></figcaption></figure>

-### Defining TEN Package Properties
+### Defining APTIMA Package Properties

-The `property.json` file defines the properties of a TEN package.
+The `property.json` file defines the properties of a APTIMA package.
 Here’s an example:

 ```json
 {